code-shoily/yog_ex/README.md

 ## Projects Using Yog

-Yog powers several open-source libraries that build domain-specific abstractions on top of its graph engine:
+Yog powers the following open-source libraries that build domain-specific abstractions on top of its graph engine:

 ### [Choreo](https://github.com/code-shoily/choreo) — Domain-Specific Diagram Builders